Things A Couple Therapy Book Won’t Tell You

 Sometimes, a marriage or relationship ends due to factors such as addiction or infidelity.
 However, even in these cases, the "wronged" party can usually use hindsight to see where they didn't support their partner when they were hurting, didn't listen to them, or refused to make some minor sacrifices for their happiness.
 While simply blaming an ex may make you feel better right now, not learning anything from the end of a relationship often means repeating the same mistakes later.

 A good way to avoid this is always to take a step back and ask yourself what you could alleviate the situation.
-If you feel your judgment is just too clouded, don't be afraid to seek out the help of a friend or family member; a subjective third party can be the thing you need the most, especially during the hard times in life.
 Be sure to talk to your partner to be sure that you are both applying this strategy.
 To be on the same page with one another is instrumental in the success of your relationship.

 You Do Not Need Always to Put Your Partner First